sid-008/PostgresCRUD/README.md

 This was the simplest way to implement logout, something I had done at the very end when all the other routes were handled.
 JWT tokens are stateless and setting it as cookie makes sense to be able to handle logout.
-Time crunches didn't allow for extensive testing with postman, most of the testing was done using curl from the terminal
+Works as expected with postman

 # Version details
 - OS: 6.2.13-arch1-1 (arco linux)